Gurudutt-Goswami/Spotfire-Ironpython/README.md

       17. Write Back to Database.py
       18. Write to a file.py
       19. Yes-No MsgBox.py
-      20. Search Input Field (ie., Document Property) which will work on Graph 1.Go to “View > tag” named “New Tag Collection” to “Result” and with in it make two tag “Yes” and “No”.
+      20. Tags for Search on Graphs (ie., Document Property) which will work on Graph 1.Go to “View > tag” named “New Tag Collection” to “Result” and with in it make two tag “Yes” and “No”.
          2. Add attached Iron python in document properties > scripts > iron python.
             (Note:Do not forget to add script parameter ”myTable” as Data Table.Name this script as search_python)